Europe | Destination Guides

 14. I don’t understand – Eu não entendo

 If you’re new to learning the Portuguese language, you’ll likely have some trouble understanding everything at first.
-Let people know when you’ve lost them by saying “Eu não entendo” (I don’t understand).
+One of the most key Portuguese phrases to learn is to let people know when you’ve lost them by saying “Eu não entendo” (I don’t understand).
 You can also say “O quê?”
 (What/Say that again?)

 RELATED CONTENT: Travelling to Portugal in May?
 Here’s what you need to know